-- The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
+- 1. The penalty will not apply to any failure that you can show was due to reasonable cause and not to willful neglect.
+In general, you must be able to show that your failure was due to an event beyond your control or due to significant mitigating factors.
+You must also be able to show that you acted in a responsible manner and took steps to avoid the failure.

-- An inconsequential error or omission is not considered a failure to include correct information.
-An inconsequential error or omission does not prevent or hinder the IRS from processing the Form W-2, from correlating the information required to be shown on the form with the information shown on the payee's tax return, or from otherwise putting the form to its intended use.
+- 2. An inconsequential error or omission is not considered a failure to include correct information.
+An inconsequential error or omission does not prevent or hinder the SSA/IRS from processing the Form W-2, from correlating the information required to be shown on the form with the information shown on the payee's tax return, or from otherwise putting the form to its intended use.
 Errors and omissions that are never inconsequential are those relating to:

-- 1. A TIN.
+- a.
+A TIN,

-- 2. A payee's surname, and
+- b.
+A payee's surname, and

-- 3. Any money amounts.
+- c.
+Any money amounts.

-De minimis rule for corrections.
-Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns if you:
+- 3. De minimis rule for corrections.
+Even though you cannot show reasonable cause, the penalty for failure to file correct Forms W-2 will not apply to a certain number of returns

-1. Filed those Forms W-2,
+- a.
+Filed those Forms W-2,

-- 2. Either failed to include all the information required on the form or included incorrect information, and - 3.
-Filed corrections by August 1.
+- b.
+Either failed to include all the information required on the form or included incorrect information, and - c.
+Filed corrections of these forms by August 1.

-If you meet all the conditions in 1, 2, and 3, the penalty for filing incorrect Forms W-2 (but not for filing late) will not apply to the greater of 10 Forms W-2 or 1⁄2 of 1% of the total number of Forms W-2 you are required to file for the calendar year.
+If you meet all the conditions in a, b, and c, the penalty for filing incorrect Forms W-2 (but not for filing late) will not apply to the greater of 10 Forms W-2 or 1⁄2 of 1% of the total number of Forms W-2 you are required to file for the calendar year.